DEFRA/waste-carriers-engine/README.md

 ## Running locally

-A [Vagrant instance](https://www.vagrantup.com/) has been created allowing easy setup of the waste carriers service.
+A [Vagrant](https://www.vagrantup.com/) instance has been created allowing easy setup of the waste carriers service.
 It includes installing all applications, databases and dependencies.
-This is located within Gitlab (speak to the ruby team).
+This is located within GitLab (speak to the Ruby team).

-Download the vagrant project and create the VM using the instructions in its README.
-It includes installing and running a version of the renewals app, however if you intend to work with it locally and just use the box for dependencies you'll need to:
+Download the Vagrant project and create the VM using the instructions in its README.
+It includes installing and running a version of the renewals app.

+However, if you intend to work with the renewals app locally (as opposed to on the Vagrant instance) and just use the box for dependencies, you'll need to:

-- Login into the vagrant instance then using `ps ax` identify the pid of the running renewals app
+- Log in into the Vagrant instance
+- Using `ps ax`, identify the pid of the running renewals app
 - Kill it using `kill [pid id]`
 - Exit the vagrant instance

-Once you've created a `.env` file (see below) you should be reading to work with and run the project locally.
+Once you've created a `.env` file (see below) you should be ready to work with and run the project locally.

 ## .env